jesserwright/platform-client-refactor/README.md

 - Remove all console.log() statements

 # New libraries
+- TypeScript
 - Tailwind CSS
-- TypeScript
 - UUID (proper random ID generation)

 # Libraries to remove
-- Styled components
+- Styled components (use Tailwind)
 - Redux (use React.Context)
 - RxJS (use React.Context)
 - PropTypes (use TypeScript)